danielholmes/battle-for-hill-218/README.md

 ## TODO

- - tooltips on cards -> I think you should always display the tooltips when hovering over the card (not just for cards in hand when it's your turn to play)

  - It would be easier if the battlefield was always shown from the same side, no matter which color you are playing.
 By this I mean that if I'm red, I play my cards from the bottom, if I'm blue, I still play my cards from the bottom.
 You